Jason Heyward Player Props: Dodgers vs. Reds

 Jason Heyward At The Plate

-- Heyward is hitting .236 with eight doubles, six home runs and 19 walks.
+- Heyward is batting .232 with eight doubles, six home runs and 19 walks.

-- Heyward has reached base via a hit in 17 games this year (of 44 played), and had multiple hits in eight of those games.

-- In 13.6% of his games this year, he has hit a long ball, and 4.6% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.